Comparing the tools

 - Image viewer: View your image assets directly in the IDE.
 Window not shown in the screenshot below

-For more information on the QNX Momentics IDE, see Using the QNX Momentics IDE.
+For more information on the Momentics IDE, see Using the Momentics IDE.

-For more information about Cascades specific features, see Explore Cascades Builder.
+For more information about Cascades specific features, see The QML Editing perspective.